Remembering LTJG David Christian and the Crew of VR703 Remembering The Men From VAW-13

 Upgraded Skyraider with specialized EMC Radar Jamming Equipment.
 Also equipped with 20mm cannons for protection.

-Description provided by Jim Glendenning.
+Description provided by retired CDR James Glendenning.

 News articles.

-Image Viewer Image Viewer Image Viewer Image Viewer Image Viewer Image Viewer Image Viewer Image Viewer Image Viewer Image Viewer Image Viewer Image Viewer Image Viewer
+Image Viewer Image Viewer Image Viewer Image Viewer Image Viewer Image Viewer Image Viewer Image Viewer Image Viewer Image Viewer Image Viewer Image Viewer Image Viewer PRAVDA Article PRAVDA Article PRAVDA Article

 Videos.